About the author

 - Developer of business management software.
 His programmes for agriculture are used in some federal states of Germany.

-Practical work with farmers has one important advantage: They must be aware of the duty of others entrepreneurs.
-But they also face volatile costs and prices, as well as changing yields due to weather conditions.
+Practical work with farmers has one important advantage: You must act in short times.
 This is why you will only find definitions in the simplest possible ways in my works.

 Some author's works